 Waiting List:

-In the event of there being more applicants than places available, applicants not allocated a place will be ranked on a waiting list for the appropriate grade.
+In the event of there being more applicants than places available, applicants not allocated a place will be placed on a waiting list for the appropriate grade.

 Applications received after the application deadline will also be placed on the appropriate waiting list.